-many other girls making the same transition so you all have something in common.
 Before the start of each year, all the girls from Year 11-13 go on a five day camp at Tihoi Venture School.
 It is the most wonderful experience.
 We did lots of team building activities to get to know each other.
-By the end of camp.
-I had student was a daunting thought.
-But there are to make the move to

 By the end of camp, I had made lots of friends and school hadn't even started.

 At school I was paired with a Year 13 girl as part of the big-sister-little-sister programme.
 She guided me through the first two terms.
 It was really surprising how welcoming the older girls were.